Upcoming Events: see ACB Calendar

 Pvt.
 Grove's wife was employed by the draft board in Mobile through which he entered the military.
 A brother served in the U.S. Navy during the war.
 In addition to his wife and brother, Pvt.
 Grove left his parents and two sisters.
 He was the co-captain of his high school football team and the captain of the basketball team.

-The American Club of Brussels is proud to continue its tradition of remembering the sacrifices of the American military in fighting tyranny, especially in Belgium, and we hope that many of you will take the opportunity to visit the grave of this simple soldier, unremarkable in many ways and yet very remarkable in one truly important way.
+The American Club of Brussels is proud to continue its tradition of remembering the sacrifices of the American military in fighting tyranny, especially in Belgium, and we hope that many of you will visit the grave of this simple soldier, unremarkable in many ways and yet very remarkable in one truly important way.